Debajyoti0-0/HackTheBox-Writeups/Intelligence (HTB)/Intelligence Writeup.md

 b247bb93174b98bfa7ae9323716ae8f5
 ````

-So now we root so let's get all the flags.
+Now we are root let's get all the flags.

 ## If you like the writeup give rep+
 Profie Link: [<img src="http://www.hackthebox.eu/badge/image/387509" alt="Hack The Box"/>](https://app.hackthebox.eu/profile/387509)